catalyst/cca_base/README.md

    ```bash
    chmod +x scripts/create_subtheme.sh
    ```
-1. Run script with interactive prompts
+1. Run script.
+You will be asked to enter the subtheme name.
+The subtheme will be created under `themes/custom/{subtheme_name}`.
    ```bash
    ./scripts/create_subtheme.sh
    ```

 ### Enable subtheme

-Once you have finished creating your SubTheme, enable it in `/admin/appearance`.
+Once you have finished creating your subtheme, enable it in `/admin/appearance`.

 ### Updating base theme